 The new housing facility is located at 1330 14th Ave. on the St. Anne of the Sunset Church and School site.
 It is 1.5 miles from campus, which is a 20-minute bus ride away.
 This unique partnership with the parish opens two fully renovated floors of a St. Anne's building to exclusive use as USF law student housing, complete with a dedicated entrance.
 The residence is located in the Inner Sunset neighborhood, a vibrant community with shops and restaurants in immediate proximity.
 In order to avoid impacting neighborhood parking, students living at St. Anne's may not have a car for use or parking in the neighborhood.
 There is convenient public transportation between the neighborhood and campus.

 The housing application process is managed through the university’s Office of Student Housing and Residential Education.
-Pricing information is now available, and incoming and continuing law students may apply online for housing.
+Pricing information will be made available in the Spring, and incoming and continuing law students may apply online for housing.

 The majority of law students prefer to live off campus within the city of San Francisco and the Bay Area.
 The admissions office will send information on a first-year roommate contact sheet in mid-June.

-In addition, an Off-Campus Housing Workshop will be held on June 5, 2020, at the USF School of Law to assist in your search for off-campus housing.
-You may register for the Housing Workshop beginning in early May.
+In addition, a Housing Workshop will be held on June 16, 2022 to assist in your search for off-campus housing.
+You may request a link to the recording by emailing firstname.lastname@example.org.

 In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, the USF Public Safety Department publishes an Annual Security Report.
 The Annual Security Report is available online.
 A written copy of the Annual Security Report can be obtained by contacting the USF Public Safety Office at (415) 422-4222.